thdotnet/azure-docs.pt-br/articles/store-sendgrid-php-how-to-send-email.md

 ```

 ### <a name="web-api"></a>API Web
-Use a [função de curl][curl function] do PHP para enviar email usando a API Web do SendGrid.
+Use a [função de rotação][curl function] do PHP para enviar email usando a API Web do SendGrid.

 ```php
 <?php